wanghailei/study_ror/active_record_queries.md

 The `find` method will raise an `ActiveRecord::RecordNotFound` exception unless a matching record is found for **all** of the supplied primary keys.

-If your table uses a composite primary key, you'll need to pass find an array to find a single item.
-For instance, if customers were defined with `[:store_id, :id]` as a primary key:
+==If your table uses a composite primary key, you'll need to pass `find` an array to find a single item.== For instance, if customers were defined with `[:store_id, :id]` as a primary key:

 ```ruby
 # Find the customer with store_id 3 and id 17